pickr02/cumbria-moths/core/docs/docs-additional-pages.md

 # Creating additional HTML or Markdown pages
 You may add any number of additional HTML or Markdown pages to your atlas website.
 These should be stored under the *user/config* folder, but typically you would place them in a subfolder (or multiple sub-folders) of the */user/config* folder in order to keep that space organised.
 HTML pages should have the file extension `.html` and Markdown pages `.md`.

+Creating, uploading and editing files in your repo is described in the document [*Using GitHub ot add/edit files*](./docs-add-edit-config.md).

 If you have some HTML skills, then you may want to stick with providing additional pages in HTML format to give you full flexibility of HTML layout and styling.
 Markdown is a good option for those without HTML skills.
 If you don't have any Markdown skills, you can easily pick up the basics in just a few minutes by looking at online resources, e.g: https://www.markdownguide.org/.

 ## HTML pages